 Shortly after she scared away the polar bears, a ship finally came to rescue Ada.
 Back at home, Ada became a celebrity and appeared in many newspapers.
-Vilhjalmur Stefansson, however, did not pay her what he promised to pay her-he paid her much less-and tried to make her look bad by saying she didn't take proper care of the deathly ill Knight.
+Vilhjalmur Stefansson, however, did not pay her what he promised to pay her-he paid her much less.

-Ada used the money she made to reunite with her son and get him the medical treatment he needed in Seattle, Washington.
+Ada used the money to reunite with her son and get him the medical treatment he needed in Seattle, Washington.
 Eventually, Ada returned to Nome, Alaska and became a reindeer herder.
 She died in 1983 at the age of 85.